Extra pearls in graph theory: Graph of -cube

 \section{Graph of $\bm{n}$-cube}

-In this section we give another classic application of the probabilistic method.
-It requires a bit more probability theory.
+In this section, we give another classic application of the probabilistic method.

-Let us denote by $Q_n$ the graph of the $n$-dimensional cube; $Q_n$ has $2^n$ vertexes, each vertex is labeled by a sequence of length $n$ made up of zeros and ones; two vertexes are adjacent if their labels differ only in one digit.
+Let $Q_n$ denote the graph of the $n$-dimensional cube; $Q_n$ has $2^n$ vertices, each labeled with a sequence of length $n$ consisting of zeros and ones. Тwo vertices are adjacent if their labels differ in only one digit.

-Graph $Q_4$ is shown on the diagram.
+The graph $Q_4$ is shown on the diagram.
 Note that each vertex of $Q_n$ has degree $n$.

-Recall that \emph{distance} between two vertexes in a graph $G$ is the length of a shortest path connecting the vertexes.
-The maximal distance between vertexes in $G$ is called \emph{diameter} of $G$.
+Recall that the \emph{distance} between two vertices in a graph $G$ is the length of a shortest path connecting the vertices.